joecupano/SIGpi/README.md

 - Save and exit

-## WSJT-X ... not
+## WSJT-X ... well
-As quoted from the [WSJT-site](https://www.physics.princeton.edu/pulsar/k1jt/wsjtx.html)

-"Note: these packages are unlikely to install properly on Linux distributions with required dependencies at lower versions than those on the named distributions.
-In such cases building from source is the correct way to install WSJT-X."
+since stable arm64 and amd64 packages are available from the WSJTX team, we opted to add WSJTX back in.

-So we go ahead and build from source and notice it wants to be a snowflake and compile and install its own Hamlib build because of two patches not accepted by Hamlib maintainers.
-Nevermind how long WSJT-X takes to compile.
-Since we are SIGINT first we decided to drop WSJT-X this release and let JS8CALL perform said duties.
-BTW, WSJT-X does not like being installed with JS8CALL given its use of wsjtx-data package.
+Remonder, WSJT-X does not like being installed with JS8CALL given its use of wsjtx-data package.

 ## Example Hardware Setup
 ![alt-test](https://github.com/joecupano/SIGpi/blob/main/backgrounds/SIGpi_architecture.png)